javascript-tutorial/server/README.md

 6. Run the site

-    Install local modules:
+    First, install local modules:

     ```bash
     cd /js/server
     npm install
     ```

-    Run the site with the same language.
+    Run the site with the `./edit` command with the language argument.
 Above we cloned `en` tutorial, so:

     ```bash
     ./edit en